NickCalabs/nickcalabs.github.io/_posts/2016-01-16-Styling-and-Navbar.markdown

 <meta name="twitter:title" content="{{ page.title }}" />
 <meta name="twitter:description" content="Nick Calabro's Blog" />

-<div class="message">This is part two a the six part series covering, in detail, how to <a href="nameless-dusk-8821.herokuapp.com">create this blog with Ruby on Rails</a> from backend to frontend.
+<div class="message">This is part two of the six part series covering, in detail, how to <a href="http://nameless-dusk-8821.herokuapp.com">create this blog with Ruby on Rails</a> from backend to frontend.
 </div>

 ##Styling

-Our app have very little functionality - which is good.
+Our app has very little functionality - which is good.
 At least it has some functionality.
 Before we continue, though, I think we should add some styling so we’re not looking at any gross basic HTML structuring.
 The first thing we’re going to do here is add Bootstrap.
 In your terminal, create a new branch.
 This way, if we screw something up, we can always revert back to where we are now and start breathing at a normal rate again.

 ```console
 git co -b style